Ahmadalhindi/lithium-battery-recycle-blog/README.md

 ## Introduction

 Welcome to my repository that represnted Lithium Battery Recycle Blog website.
-It is a blog website to share knowledge and increase learning about recycling lithium-ion battery.
+It is a blog website to share knowledge and increase learning about recycling lithium-ion batteries.

 <p align="center">
 <img src="documentation/readme_images/amiresponsive.png" alt="amiresponsives">